Why Am I Not Happy With My Life? - 11 Actual Remedies, Tips & Results

 Imagine that you just finished a long day at work doing something that sucked the living soul out of you.
 You want to get home ASAP in order to binge-watch Netflix.
 But when you enter your car and turn on the radio, you hear that there's been a crash on the motorway.
 As a result, you'll be stuck in traffic for at least 30 minutes.

 The first thought that enters your mind may be similar to this: Can this day get any worse??!?!?!

 And that's okay.
 I usually have that exact thought whenever I see a big traffic jam on my commute.

 But that doesn't necessarily have to mean your day is ruined.
 Instead of feeling irritated by the seemingly endless amount of cars in front of you, you can try to tackle this issue with a happy attitude.
+Here's a post I wrote about choosing happiness which includes actual examples of other people!
 How does that work?

 Well, instead of blaming your misery on the traffic, you can focus your energy on something positive like: